c-kick/DOMule/README.md

       //do stuff as soon as the entire document is loaded (including images) });

-Then, follow the module system's `data-requires="modulename"` methodology inside the page to load modules when required.
-See `hnl.dynamicimports.mjs` for instructions.
+Then, follow the module system's `data-requires="modulename"` methodology inside the page to load modules when required:

+    <div data-requires="./modules/hnl.colortool.mjs" data-require-lazy="true"></div>

+Or, if path references were set (see above):

+    <div data-requires="%assets%/hnl.colortool.mjs" data-require-lazy="true"></div>

+(require-lazy means the module will only get loaded when the requiring element has become visible inside the users viewport.
+It will then try running the module's exported 'init' function, if it has one, with the element in question as an object argument).

+See `hnl.dynamicimports.mjs` for further usage instructions.